-In order to be able to supply electricity and/or natural gas to end users on the distribution grid in Flanders, a supply licence is required, unless the supplier holds a licence or is already active in another European member state or region of Belgium.
+In order to be able to supply electricity and/or natural gas to end users on the distribution grid in Flanders, a supply licence is required.

 No supply license is needed for the supply of green power through a direct line, as well as the supply of electricity generated by a qualitative combined heat and power facility through a direct line.
 However, the construction of a new direct line is subject to a license/admission granted by VREG, in case this line outreaches the site’s premises.
 An application form (dutch) is available on our website.

 VREG has listed and commented the relevant regulation with respect to the construction and operation of a direct line (MEDE-2017-01).

 Supply licences for Flanders are exclusively issued by VREG.

 Your supply licence request need to be addressed to:

 Vlaamse Regulator van de Elektriciteits- en Gasmarkt